-Missing teeth can not only affect your bite, but the remaining teeth can also move and shift to fill those gaps in over time.
-At Parkwood Dental, our dental implants can permanently restore a full smile.
+Missing teeth can not only affect your bite, but the remaining teeth can also move and shift to fill those gaps over overtime.
+At Parkwood Dental, our dental implants in Sarasota FL can permanently restore a full smile.

 Located in East Bradenton and West Bradenton in Florida, Parkwood Dental is led by Dr. Oscar Hernandez.
 Contact us today to schedule a consultation and find out if you are a candidate for dental implants.